Proof Hashes

 You don't need to trust PacSpace.
 When you receive a delta.verified webhook, you get everything needed to verify the proof yourself.
 Here's how:

-Step 1: Recompute the content hash
+Step 1: Confirm your content hash matches

-Check that your computed content hash appears in the itemHashes array from the webhook payload.
-This proves your delta was included in the batch.
+Check that your contentHash appears in the itemHashes array from the webhook payload.
+This proves your delta was included in the verification.

 const { itemHashes, contentHash } = webhookData.proof;

-assert(itemHashes.includes(contentHash), 'Content hash not found in batch');
+assert(itemHashes.includes(contentHash), 'Content hash not found in verification set');

-Step 4: Confirm it matches the proof hash
+Step 3: Confirm the proof hash

 const { proofHash } = webhookData.proof;